Peter Gent: Writing career

 After leaving professional football, Gent wrote several novels dealing with the sport.
 His first and most famous book, a semi-autobiographical novel entitled North Dallas Forty, was published in 1973.
 Its main characters, a quarterback and a wide receiver, are widely considered to be based on Don Meredith and Gent, respectively.
 The novel was one of the first to examine the NFL's hypocrisy regarding drug use.

 North Dallas Forty was made into a movie of the same name in 1979 starring Nick Nolte, Mac Davis, G. D. Spradlin, and Dayle Haddon.
 Gent wrote the screenplay for the film.
 During the making of the film, he experienced creative difficulties with producer Frank Yablans.
 After seeing the movie, his old friend and teammate Meredith commented, "If I'd known Gent was as good as he says he was, I would have thrown to him more."

-Gent made his home in Texas for many years, where he was friends with many of that state's significant creative minds of the day, including Larry L. King, Billy Lee Brammer, Gary Cartwright, Bud Shrake, Jerry Jeff Walker, and Dan Jenkins.
+Gent made his home in Texas for many years, where he befriended many of that state's significant creative minds of the day, including Larry L. King, Billy Lee Brammer, Gary Cartwright, Bud Shrake, Jerry Jeff Walker, and Dan Jenkins.
 They called themselves the Mad Dogs.

 Gent also explored the corruption in modern professional sports in a sequel volume entitled North Dallas After 40, published in 1989, and in two unrelated football novels — Texas Celebrity Turkey Trot (1979) and The Franchise (1983).

 Gent also wrote a novel about college basketball entitled The Conquering Heroes (1994).
-Bill Walton’s cover blurb states that the book is the "North Dallas Forty of college basketball.
+Bill Walton's cover blurb states that the book is the "North Dallas Forty of college basketball.
 But it’s much more, it’s about a whole generation of kids who came of age in an America that I grew up in."